It climbs steeply!

 Local people travel daily

 While a hand-held scrubbing machine in the station exit areas removes bits of paper, leaves and grass, or slush in winter, the areas outside the valley and mountain stations are regularly cleaned of leaves and rubbish with a ride-on sweeper.
 Here, buses drop off day trippers, suppliers unload their products.
-Up on the mountain, in the car-free village at 1,300m above sea level, a good 150 people live and use the funicular for their daily trip to school or work.
+Up on the mountain, in the car-free village at 4,260 feet above sea level, a good 150 people live and use the funicular for their daily trip to school or work.

 Everything that is needed in Stoos has to be brought up by funicular.
-This not only includes food and drink, but also cement, wood, and other building materials for houses.
+This not only includes food and drinks, but also cement, wood, and other building materials for houses.
 The Stoos train has a loading platform with skips for this purpose.

 Powering up to the summit